mpanighetti/dnd5e-rhythmancy/rhythmancy.md

 Each time the creature takes damage (except from this spell's effects), it can repeat its saving throw, ending its curse on a success.
 You can additionally choose to end the curse by using an action to dismiss the spell.
 Otherwise, the creature remains cursed for the duration of the spell.

-**At Higher Levels.** When you cast this spell using a spell slot of 7th level or higher, the duration increases to 1 day (7th level), 30 days (8th level), or 1 year (9th level), and the psychic damage dealt when the creature can see you increases by 1d10 for each spell slot level above 6th.
-Additionally, when you cast this spell at 8th level or higher, the creature can no longer repeat its saving throws when it takes damage.
+**At Higher Levels.** When you cast this spell using a spell slot of 7th-level or higher, the duration increases to 1 day (7th-level), 30 days (8th-level), or 1 year (9th-level), and the psychic damage dealt when the creature can see you increases by 1d10 for each spell slot level above 6th.
+Additionally, when you cast this spell at 8th-level or higher, the creature can no longer repeat its saving throws when it takes damage.

 #### Royal Duet